 This course provides a study of medication and their interactions with individuals across the lifespan and across cultures.
 A focus will be placed on roles of the professional nurse and other health professionals in using a problem solving process for the promotion of optimal health.
 Open to non-Nursing majors by permission of the chairperson.
-Biol 103, Biol 221, Biol 222, Biol 231, and Chem 103 may be taken either prior to enrollment in or concurrently with the class.
+Biol 103, Biol 221, Biol 222 or equivalent, Biol 231, and Chem 103 may be taken either prior to enrollment in or concurrently with the class.

-Terms Offered: Spring
+Credits Awarded: 3 Terms Offered: